Loan Payment Calculator

 The maths behind the result

-• Monthly payment = P × r × (1+r)ⁿ / ((1+r)ⁿ − 1)
+- Monthly payment = P × r × (1+r)ⁿ / ((1+r)ⁿ − 1)

-• P = loan amount · r = annual rate ÷ 12 ÷ 100 · n = number of monthly payments
+- P = loan amount · r = annual rate ÷ 12 ÷ 100 · n = number of monthly payments

-• Total cost = monthly payment × n · Total interest = total cost − P
+- Total cost = monthly payment × n · Total interest = total cost − P

 Frequently asked questions

-How is the monthly payment calculated?
+How is the loan payment calculated?

 Using the annuity (equal-payment) formula: payment = P × r × (1+r)ⁿ / ((1+r)ⁿ − 1), where P is the principal, r is the monthly rate (annual rate ÷ 12) and n is the number of monthly payments.

-Does it include fees and insurance?
+Does the calculator include fees and insurance?

 No — the calculator uses only the loan amount and nominal interest rate.
 APR (which includes fees, insurance and other charges) varies by lender and is stated in the loan agreement.